less-lab-uva/CS4501-Spring2021/labs/lab1.md

 # RQT Publisher

 The final tool we will inspect in this lab is `rqt_publisher`. `rqt_publisher` provides a GUI plugin for **sending arbitrary ROS messages to a channel** to any node that may be listening to that channel.
 We will use this tool to control the abort function that is already implemented in our rocketship.
 You would have noticed (in the listed topics or in the rqt graph) that one of the communication channels (topics) the rocketship accepts is called `/launch_abort`.
 Let's use `rqt_publisher` to abort one of our launches.
-While your rocketship is running type the following into a separate Docker container:
+While your rocketship is running open a new terminal and type:

 ```bash
 $ rqt